Local trivializations of suspended minimal Cantor systems and the stable orbit-breaking subalgebra: Suspended minimal Cantor systems

 \subsection{The $C^*$-algebra associated to a Cantor flowbox structure}

 We keep the notation of the previous sections.
 Again, we fix a compact metric space $X$ endowed with a free minimal flow and admitting a Cantor central slice $S$.
 We fix a Cantor flowbox structure $\mathfrak{B}=\{ \phi (S_n \times [-l_n /2, +l_n /2])\}_{n \in \nn}$ around a point $\bar{x} \in S$.
 In this section we will provide a manageable description of the $C^*$-algebra $(C(X)\rtimes \rr)_{\bar{x}}^\rtimes$, which will be used in the forthcoming section in order to compute the ordered $K_0$-group of this $C^*$-algebra.
 In fact, this $C^*$-algebra is an inductive limit of trivial fields of compact operators over the central slices.
-The information about the return times appear in the connecting morphisms. \begin{prop}
+The information about the return times appear in the connecting morphisms.
+In the sequel we denote by $\mathbb{K}$ the $C^*$-algebra of compact operators on a separable Hilbert space. \begin{prop}

 Let $\mathfrak{B}$ be a Cantor flowbox structure around a point $\bar{x} \in X$.
 For every $n \in \nn$ we have $A_n (\mathfrak{B}) \simeq C(S_n, \mathbb{K})$. \end{prop} \proof We begin by showing that for every $n \in \nn$ $\mathcal{A}_n (\mathfrak{B})$ admits a dense $*$-embedding in $C(S_n , \mathbb{K})$.
 Fix $n \in \nn$.
 For the sake of simplicity, throughout the proof, we will write $t_y$ in place of $\tau_{S_n}(y)$ for $y \in S_n$.